 Is a DRO legally binding?

 A DRO is a legally binding arrangement.
-Your creditors will be prevented from taking further action against you unless they receive permission from the court.
+If you take out a DRO, your creditors will be prevented from taking further action against you unless they receive permission from the court.

 How much of my debt will a DRO write off?

-On successful completion of the order (usually a period of 12 months) all debts covered by the DRO that you cannot afford to repay will be written off.
+On successful completion of the order (usually a period of twelve months) all debts covered by the DRO that you cannot afford to pay will be written off.

 You won't pay anything towards your debts for 12 months and after that, if your financial situation hasn't changed, all your debts covered by your DRO will be written off.

 A DRO has a one-off administration fee of £90, making it more affordable than bankruptcy.

 An order will normally only last for a period of 12 months.

 A DRO binds your creditors to the agreement and prevents them from taking further action against you.